The Nare is located in a quiet and secluded bay on the south coast of Cornwall, in South West England

 The postcard pretty village of Veryan lies a mile inland from The Nare.
 Veryan has an array of quaint and quintessentially English cottages that hark back to a bygone era.
 The five round houses built in the early nineteenth century by vicar, Jeremiah Trist, are especially pretty.
 Veryan church is also famous for reportedly containing the longest grave in England, where nineteen souls from a merchant shipwreck in 1914 are buried head to foot.

 The Roseland is one of Cornwall’s special places.
 Secluded creeks, beautiful gardens, historic churches, art galleries and castles are just some of the delights found in this rural, unspoilt landscape.
 The famous South West Coastal Path also runs through the Roseland and alongside the hotel.
-The dramatic Fal estuary (pictured), and the picturesque harbours of Mevagissey, St. Mawes and Falmouth are also close by.
+The dramatic Fal Estuary and the picturesque harbours of Mevagissey and St Mawes are also close by.

-Cornwall is renowned for beautiful villages, harbours, beaches and stunning coastal scenery.
+Cornwall is renowned for beautiful villages, harbours, beaches, and stunning coastal scenery.
 The Nare is well placed to access all of the natural beauty on offer.
-There are The Great Gardens of Cornwall, including The Eden Project and The Lost Gardens of Heligan, which are world renowned and not to be missed.
-Other key Cornish attractions include St. Michael’s Mount, Tate of the West in St. Ives, Minack Theatre, and The Lizard, all of which are accessible for a day’s outing, and with the assistance of The Nare’s chauffeur if required.
+Many of the Great Gardens of Cornwall are nearby including The Eden Project and The Lost Gardens of Heligan, which are world renowned and not to be missed.
+Other top sights include St. Michael’s Mount (pictured), Tate St Ives, the Minack Theatre, and Lanhydrock Hosue - regarded as the Downton Abbey of Cornwall.